Hadwiger conjecture (combinatorial geometry): Known results

 where $c$ is a positive constant.
 For small $n$ the upper bound of $(n+1)n^{n-1}-(n-1)(n-2)^{n-1}$ established by Lassak (1988) is better than the asymptotic one.
-In three dimensions it is known that 16 copies always suffice, but this is still far from the conjectured bound of 8 copies.
+In three dimensions it was shown by Papadoperakis (1999) that 16 copies always suffice and then by Prymak (2023) that 14 copies always suffice, but this is still far from the conjectured bound of 8 copies.

-The conjecture is known to hold for certain special classes of convex bodies, including symmetric polyhedra and bodies of constant width in three dimensions.
-The number of copies needed to cover any zonotope is at most $(3/4)2^n$, while for bodies with a smooth surface (that is, having a single tangent plane per boundary point), at most $n+1$ smaller copies are needed to cover the body, as Levi already proved.
+The conjecture is known to hold for certain special classes of convex bodies, including, in dimension three, centrally symmetric polyhedra and bodies of constant width.
+The number of copies needed to cover any zonotope (other than a parallelepiped) is at most $(3/4)2^n$, while for bodies with a smooth surface (that is, having a single tangent plane per boundary point), at most $n+1$ smaller copies are needed to cover the body, as Levi already proved.